Hochopepper/SwordToShield/CoreRules.md

 ### Staggered
-Certain weapons and attacks may stagger, when targeted by an attack that staggers the target must make a health roll against half the damage sustained or 8 + the damage sutained (whichever is higher).
-On a failed save, they have disadvantage on attack rolls and ability checks, and can't take reactions, until the end of your next turn.
+Certain weapons and attacks may stagger, when targeted by an attack that staggers the target must make a health roll against the damage sustained or 10 + half the damage sutained, whichever is higher.
+On a failed save, they have disadvantage on attack rolls and ability checks, and can't take reactions, until the end of their next turn.

 ### Thrusting
 When you are hit by an attack that deals piercing damage the weapon thrusts deep into any soft tissue it may contact, causing massive organ damage.
-When not wearing heavy armor a natural roll of 19 or 20 on a weapon that deals piercing damage deals double damage.
+When not wearing heavy armor a natural roll of 20 on a weapon that deals piercing damage deals double damage.

 ### Bleeding Wound
 When you are hit by an attack that deals slashing damage you may sustain